CODARcode/PerformanceAnalysis/sphinx/source/install_usage/install.rst

 after loading the modules above.

-Spock
+Crusher
 ~~~~~~

-In the PerformanceAnalysis source we also provide a Spack environment yaml for use on Spock, :code:`spack/environments/spock.yaml`.
-This environment is designed for the AMD compiler suite with Rocm 4.3.0.
+In the PerformanceAnalysis source we also provide a Spack environment yaml for use on Crusher, :code:`spack/environments/crusher_rocm5.2_PrgEnv-amd.yaml`.
+This environment is designed for the AMD programming environment with Rocm 5.2.0.
 Installation instructions follow:

 First download the Chimbuko and Mochi repositories: